Build Once, Monitor Continuously: Persistent Semantic Mapping via Autonomous Exploration and Open-Vocabulary Object Updates: System

 \section{System}

-Our system is made up of two phases.
-In the initial phase, the mobile robot explores the environment and builds the occupancy map incrementally.
-In the subsequent phase, the robot leverages the built occupancy map to accurately localize itself within the environment and proceeds to construct the semantic map.
-An overview of the system architecture is presented in Fig.~\ref{fig:overview}.
+Our system consists of two stages.
+In the first stage, a mobile robot autonomously explores the environment and incrementally builds a 2D occupancy grid map.
+In the second stage, the robot relocalizes within the built map and performs semantic mapping by detecting, segmenting, and associating objects into a semantic object graph.
+An overview is presented in Fig.~\ref{fig:overview}.